zjaved1/SpyWithPi/README.md

 ---

 ## Project Overview

-SpyWithPi is a fully custom Linux operating system built from source code using the **Linux From Scratch (LFS) 12.4** methodology.
-The project demonstrates deep understanding of operating systems by building every component from scratch, modifying the Linux kernel with a custom system call, and deploying a penetration testing suite natively on the custom OS.
+For my COMP 410 final project I built a Linux operating system completely from scratch using the Linux From Scratch (LFS) guide.
+On top of that I added a custom system call to the kernel and installed aircrack-ng to use it as a penetration testing platform.

+I called it SpyWithPi because the original plan was to run it on a Raspberry Pi.
+That plan changed due to architecture compatibility issues (the Pi uses ARM, my build was x86), so the final demo runs in VMware.
+But the name stuck.

+The project has three main parts:

+1. **Linux From Scratch** — building an entire Linux system from source code, one package at a time
+2. **Custom kernel syscall** — modifying the Linux kernel to add a new system call (#548)
+3. **aircrack-ng** — compiled from source on the custom OS and used to crack a WPA2 WiFi password

 ### What makes this special?